alucianOriginal/XBTGPUALL/README.md

 🪙 License

-This project will be free and open under a permissive ;IT license once the base version compiles and runs.
+This project will be free and open under a permissive MIT license once the base version compiles and runs.

 🧑‍💻 Author